Jewish resistance in German-occupied Europe: Concentration camps

 In addition to these major uprisings, revolts also took place in at least 18 forced labor camps.

 Partisan groups

 Jewish partisan groups operated in many countries, particularly in Poland.
 Many Jews also joined existing partisan movements.
 The most notable Jewish partisan groups included the Bielski partisans, who were portrayed in the film Defiance, and the Parczew partisans, who operated in the forests near Lublin.
 Hundreds of Jews escaped from ghettos and joined partisan resistance groups.
+Small Jewish partisan units, such as those formed by residents of the Kovno Ghetto, acquired weapons and established contact with Soviet partisan groups, while others fled to join units like the Bielski partisans, which sheltered hundreds of Jews in forest encampments.

 Some Jews liberated from the Gęsiówka concentration camp later participated in the 1944 Warsaw Uprising.
 In France, up to 20% of the French Resistance was Jewish, despite Jews making up only about 1% of the French population.
 A notable Jewish resistance unit in France was the Armée Juive.

 Approximately 10% of Soviet partisans were Jewish.
 Thousands of Jews also joined the Yugoslav Partisans.
 One Yugoslav partisan unit, the Rab battalion, was composed entirely of Jews who had been liberated from the Rab concentration camp.